beancount/docs/docs/24_beancount_design_doc.md

 -   __tolerances__: A dict of currency to Decimal, the tolerance values used in balancing the transaction.

--   __residual__ (on Postings): A boolean, true if the posting has been added to automatically absorb rounding error.
+-   __residual__ (on postings): A boolean, true if the posting has been added to automatically absorb rounding error.

 There may be a few more produced in the future but in any case, the core should not read any metadata and affect its behavior as a consequence.
 (I should probably create a central registry or location where all the special values can be found in one place.)